anthony-jourdon/Genepy/README.md

 # Boundary conditions pre-processing
 ## Presentation
-`bcpy` is a python module designed to evaluate symbolic (mathematic) expression to build analytical velocity functions varying in space and time.
+`bcpy` is a python module designed to evaluate symbolic (mathematic) expression to build analytical velocity functions varying in space and time, define the rheological parameters of a long-term geodynamic model, and generate input file for [pTatin3d](https://github.com/laetitialp/ptatin-gene).

-Its first goal is to be used as a pre-processing tool to get boundary conditions for long-term geodynamic thermo-mechanical models, in particular [pTatin3d](https://bitbucket.org/dmay/ptatin-total-dev).
+It is a pre-processing tool.

 This module can:
-- evaluate and print mathematical expression for the velocity
+- evaluate and print mathematical expression for the velocity and initial plastic strain distribution
-- allow visualisation of the velocity field using matplotlib if steady-state or paraview (.vts + timeseries.pvd files) for time varying velocities
+- attribute rheological parameters to regions identified by a tag (integer value)
+- handle simple mesh refinement for a structured mesh using linear interpolation
+- generate options file for pTatin3d simulations

 Some examples can be found in `scripts`  subdirectory.